morea-framework/morea-framework.github.io/docs/instructors/local-development.md

   2. Push your changes to your local repository to the GitHub version of your repository.
   3. Check to see that your changes are public (usually takes about one minute).

-Now that you understand the mechanics of Morea site development, let's take a step back and provide some background concepts.
+Now that you understand the mechanics of Morea site development, let's take a step back and provide some background concepts, starting with a comparison to similar systems.